DefElement/DefElement/CONTRIBUTING.md

 using the *New element* template.

 ### Suggesting improvements
-If you want to suggest a new featute or improvement to DefElement, suggest it on the [issue tracker](https://github.com/DefElement/DefElement/issues/new?assignees=&labels=feature+request&template=suggest-an-improvement.md&title=) using the *Suggest an improvement* template.
+If you want to suggest a new feature or improvement to DefElement, suggest it on the [issue tracker](https://github.com/DefElement/DefElement/issues/new?assignees=&labels=feature+request&template=suggest-an-improvement.md&title=) using the *Suggest an improvement* template.